PixelWeatherProject/pwos/README.md

 ## Recommended ESP32 boards
 As of now, this firmware has been tested with:
 - [x] [LILYGO T7 S3 v1.2](https://lilygo.cc/products/t7-s3)
+  - ⭐ Recommended
 - [x] [Arduino Nano ESP32](https://store.arduino.cc/en-sk/products/nano-esp32)
 - [x] [Seeed Studio XIAO ESP32S3](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/)
+  - ⚠️ Not recommended, see board-specific details.

 ## Recommended sensor hardware
 As of now, this firmware has been tested with: